Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Reconstructing the dynamical connection function from the data

 where $\sigma_f$ and $l$ are the hyperparameters.

-We apply the GAPP steps, and we obtain a reconstructed $H(z)$ function, which is depicted in Fig. \ref{fig:H(z) data}.
+We apply the GAPP steps, and we obtain a reconstructed $H(z)$ function, which is depicted in Figure~\ref{fig:H(z) data}.
 The orange curve represents the mean value, while the light yellow shaded zones indicate the allowed regions at $1\sigma$ confidence level.
-Lastly, the $\chi^2$ of the data points is calculated as: